tomroberts/tomroberts.github.io/index.md

 More specifically, this work was focussed on **developing new imaging capabilities** for examining the foetal heart in greater detail than ever before.

-In all these roles, I work closely with clinicians and industry partners to **develop better software tools** for improving diagnosis of disease and for more efficient hospital workflows.
+Across all my roles, I work closely with clinicians and industry partners to **develop better software tools** for improving healthcare.

 <br />